If you need further assistance, please call ERI customer service at 1.800.627.3697

 A random telephone survey by ERI's Director found that only 2% of ERI subscribers pay "the same for all jobs nationally, but vary levels by the cost of living."
 All other surveyed subscribers stated that they ignore cost of living and concentrate on supply and demand/local market pricing to administer geographic pay differentials.

-When ERI released the first Salary Assessor software application in 1987, it was thought that the US Department of Labor's Dictionary of Occupational Titles (DOT) descriptions could greatly assist in creating the format for position descriptions.
+When ERI released the first Salary Assessor software application over 30 years ago, it was thought that the US Department of Labor's Dictionary of Occupational Titles (DOT) descriptions could greatly assist in creating the format for position descriptions.
 But when ERI applied its position incorporation policy (that positions common enough to be found in three or more salary surveys be added to the ERI database), we found thousands of positions not covered in the DOT.
 In fact, over 80% of the Salary Assessor's jobs were not found among the DOT's 12,000+ titles.
 By the time ERI had concluded that the DOT was too outdated to be relied upon, we had already adopted the DOT's construct.
-For the past 15 years, ERI has been updating outmoded DOT descriptions and adding new ones, utilizing Internet technology to update all applicable worker characteristic measures.
+For over 30 years, ERI has been updating outmoded DOT descriptions and adding new ones, utilizing Internet technology to update all applicable worker characteristic measures.

 ERI only reports rates from surveys.
 Internships, being typically temporary or seasonal work, tend not to be covered by surveys of competitive pay because their rates are set internally, usually at levels just below the lowest level for the full-time equivalent jobs they fit.